HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 * `push` 56.02% (up 12.14%) on desktop and 50.6s6% (up 5.22%) on mobile.
 * `notificationclose` is now at 15.44% (up 9.46% ) on desktop and 16.09% (up 9.75%) on mobile.

 A couple of takeaways here is that momentum continues to grow this year for PWAs on desktop, and push notifications is not an exception.
 Usage of related events for notifications has gone up around 11%.
 Many tweaks and fixes have been worked on in different platforms to make sure that these pieces of UX feel completely integrated with the host OS.
+We expect these numbers to continue growing, following the newly announced [support for Web Push on Webkit](https://webkit.org/blog/12945/meet-web-push/).
+This is a feature that has being requested by many developers for a long time and finally having support on macOS (and hopefully soon iOS devices) can encourage developers to use the API.

 ##### Background processing events